Gas Prices Continue to Rise Nationwide

 With spring-like weather popping in on wide swaths of the United States, we’re sure many of you are looking forward to travel by car in the near future.
 But an unhappy surprise is greeting drivers when they pull up to the gas pump – prices are already making their near-annual spring hikes, and we’re still weeks away until spring actually arrives.

-Which makes us wonder just how high gasoline will be when we enter June, July and August, since gasoline price traditionally increases in those summer months as well.
+This makes us wonder just how high gasoline will be when we enter June, July and August, since gasoline price traditionally increases in those summer months as well.
 It looks as if it isn’t out of the question that we’ll see $5.00 for a gallon, and soon, if prices continue the dramatic rises they’ve been posting throughout February.

 According to the American Automobile Association (AAA), which publishes the daily Fuel Gauge Report, the national average cost of a gallon of gas is now $3.70.
 That’s up 15 cents in just a week, and 29 cents over the last month.